MuhamedAmr10/Vacuum-Cleaner-Robot/README.md

 <br/>

 ## Introduction
+Robot is controlled wireless using bluetooth-module , controling movement of robot and fan motor on/off by sending signals to microcontroller using bluetoooth-module through UART connection between microcontroller and bluetooth module . providing vision for sensing purpose using esp32-camera . through camera application you can see the floor ,so you can see a place where you want to clean .

 I built my project using ATmega32 , as ATmega32 is easy to program AVR controller.
 With appreciable program memory it can satisfy most EMBEDDED SYSTEMS. and writing code using C and Embedded C Programming.